3.6.1. Rules for drawing places (organizations)

 You can draw temporary “Locations” (dolphinariums, circuses, etc.) on the map if they will operate in that location for at least two months.Note.

-You can also draw “Location” items (such as electoral districts) on the map if they are permanently located in one place but only operate for part of the year.
+You can also draw “Location” items (such as electoral districts) on the map if they are permanently located in one place but do not operate on a regular basis.
 You should not delete these items from the map during the times when they aren't in operation.

 Draw monuments at the entrances to cities, city districts, regions, etc. as “monument, sculpture” type items.